lostintangent/thinking-in-code/README.md

 [Writing is thinking](https://alistapart.com/article/writing-is-thinking/).
 [Thinking is learning](http://worrydream.com/#!/LearnableProgramming).
 [Learning is doing](https://blog.ncase.me/curse-of-the-chocolate-covered-broccoli-or-emotion-in-learning/)

-_Thinking in Code_ is a curated collection of VS Code extensions, which seeks to provide a <ins>learning environment</ins> that can improve the comprehension & interactivity of code, support the management of code-centric "knowledge bases" / [digital gardens](https://maggieappleton.com/garden-history/), and help developers "think better" as part of their daily routine.
-Maybe, just maybe, it can help make your development experience more fun 🎡 🎢 🎆
+_Thinking in Code_ is a curated set of VS Code extensions, which collectively seek to provide a <ins>learning environment</ins> that can improve the comprehension & interactivity of code, support the management of code-centric "knowledge bases" / [digital gardens](https://maggieappleton.com/garden-history/), and help developers "think better" as part of their daily routine.
+Maybe, just maybe, it can help make your development experience more fun 🎢

-> ⏰ [Office Hours](https://calendly.com/lostintangent): If you'd like to chat about any of the stuff below, feel free to [setup some time with me]((https://calendly.com/lostintangent)).
-We can discuss feedback, questions, how others are using them, or anything in between 🙌
+> ⏰ [Office Hours](https://calendly.com/lostintangent): If you'd like to chat about any of the stuff below, then please don't hesitste to reach out.
+We can discuss feedback, questions, how others are using them, or anything in between.

 | Included extension | How can it help? |
 |-|-|